 A cut-away view shows three components that comprise today's super-sized shopopolis.
 The ground floor of the PLAZA is on the same level as the upper concourse of the COURT (with most anchor stores having three floors).
 The two malls are now linked by THE CONNECTOR, which is part of an Upper Level.
 Note: the Mid-Level shown on the official website store map is indicated, on current leasing plans, as the Main Level.

 In this plan, we see the original PLAZA mall (in black) on the left.
 The Connector (medium gray) extends over to the COURT mall, also in black and on the right.
 When all construction dust settled in August 2016, the amalgamated mall encompassed 2,651,600 leasable square feet and housed 394 stores and services.
-Its ample parking facilities had space for over 13,300 autos.
+Parking was provided for over 13,000 autos.

 We now embark on a tour of The Connector concourse at KING OF PRUSSIA.
 Here, we see the west end of the new walkway and a corridor that extends to an entrance of the Neiman Marcus department store.